JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 To invert the hangar floor, set "IsHangarFloorInverted = 1".
 When set to 0, the floor is below the static crafts.
 When set to 1, the floor is above the static crafts.
 To set the hangar flightgroup color, set "HangarIff = value". value is an integer.
 The default value is -1. -1 means that the IFF of the command ship is used.
 To set the elevation delta of the player craft animation, set "PlayerAnimationElevation = value". value is an integer.
 The default value is 0.
+To set the player craft straight line animation length, set "PlayerAnimationStraightLine = value". value is an integer.
+The default value is 0.
 To set the x position offset of the player craft, set "PlayerOffsetX = value". value is an integer.
 The default value is 0.
 To set the y position offset of the player craft, set "PlayerOffsetY = value". value is an integer.
 The default value is 0.
 To set the z position offset of the player craft, set "PlayerOffsetZ = value". value is an integer.
 The default value is 0.